fede183/notes/NotesAWS.md

 - Retiring: is the process of removing applications that are no longer needed.

 ## AWS Snow Family members

-The AWS Snow Family(opens in a new tab) is a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.
+Collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.

-- AWS Snowcone(opens in a new tab) is a small, rugged, and secure edge computing and data transfer device.
+- AWS Snowcone is a small, rugged, and secure edge computing and data transfer device.
 - Snowball Edge Storage Optimized devices are well suited for large-scale data migrations and recurring transfer workflows, in addition to local computing with higher capacity needs.
 - Snowball Edge Compute Optimized provides powerful computing resources for use cases such as machine learning, full motion video analysis, analytics, and local computing stacks.
-- AWS Snowmobile(opens in a new tab) is an exabyte-scale data transfer service used to move large amounts of data to AWS.
+- AWS Snowmobile is an exabyte-scale data transfer service used to move large amounts of data to AWS.

 ## IA

 For example, you can perform the following tasks:
 - Convert speech to text with Amazon Transcribe.
 - Discover patterns in text with Amazon Comprehend.